eugenia1984/english/glossary.md

 - **To prepare in advance** means to get something ready before the time it is needed.
 This helps meetings to go smoothly because everyone knows what will be discussed.

+- **To prioritize** means to decide which tasks are most important to do first.

+- **To review**: means to look over something, like a list or a plan.

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.

 - **to think**: is used to express an opinion or belief about something.
 It is what you do with your mind when you consider or have an opinion on something.